Permafrost/TundraTN/README.md

         Networks.
 The file component of the URI can include wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.

-        The following example would process all `*.txt` files in the specified directory:
+        The following example would process all `*.txt` files in the specified
+        directory:

             file:////server:port/directory/*.txt

-        To ensure each file processed is not locked or being written to by another process, the file is first moved to an archive directory prior to processing.
+        To ensure each file processed is not locked or being written to by another process, the file is first moved to a working directory.
+The name of this directory can be configured by adding a query string parameter called `working` to the URI, for example:

+            file:////server:port/directory/*.txt?working=temp

+        In this example, files are first moved to a subdirectory named `temp`.
+        If not specified, the working directory defaults to a subdirectory named `working`.

+        After successful processing, the file is then moved to an archive directory.
 The name of this directory can be configured by adding a query string parameter called `archive` to the URI, for example:

             file:////server:port/directory/*.txt?archive=backup

-        In this example, files are first moved to a subdirectory named `backup`.
+        In this example, files are moved to a subdirectory named `backup` after being successfully processed.
 If not specified, the archive directory defaults to a subdirectory named `archive`.

     * `$limit` is an optional maximum number of content matches to be processed in a single execution.
 Defaults to 1000.